 Dr. Donald Cameron Smith was born on the 5th of February, 1922 in Peterborough, Ontario, the son of Dr. James Cameron Smith and the former Jean Leighton.
 He was the youngest of 4 children.
-His siblings were Douglas, Lula and James (who died at the age of 8 weeks).
-His mother died when he was not quite 5 years old.
-Dr. Smith’s father’s practice was located in the community of Lakefield, Ontario.
+His siblings were; Louise “Lulu” Marjorie Smith, Douglas Leighton Smith and James Smith (who died on the 11th of April, 1921 at the age of 8 weeks).
+Dr. Smith’s mother died when he was not quite 5 years old.
+His father’s medical practice was located in the community of Lakefield, Ontario.

 In January of 1952, Dr. Smith moved to Ann Arbor, Michigan for a fellowship in Paediatrics at the University of Michigan.
 From January of 1956 to July of 1957 he was the the Assistant Professor of Maternal Medicine and Child Health and Clinical Instructor in Paediatrics at the University of Michigan.
 From July of 1957 until June of 1961 he was the Associate Professor of Maternal and Child Health and Research Associate in Paediatrics.
 And since July of 1961 until 1978 he was the Professor of Maternal and Child Health at the Medical School and School of Public Health at the University of Michigan.

 Dr. and Mrs. Smith had 3 children; Douglas, Scot and Donald.